microsoft/CCF/doc/audit/builtin_maps.rst

 ``nodes.code_ids``
 ~~~~~~~~~~~~~~~~~~

-Versions of the code allowed to join the current network.
+Versions of the code allowed to join the current network on :doc:`SGX <../architecture/platforms/sgx`, or measurement of the UVM on :doc:`SNP <../architecture/platforms/snp`.

 **Key** MRENCLAVE, represented as a base64 string.